 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
-In particular, avoid eating, drinking and smoking in public and in the presence of people who are fasting.
-For more information see our
+Avoid eating, drinking and smoking in public and in the presence of people who are fasting.
+More information:

 There are conservative standards of dress and behaviour in Morocco.
 Take care not to offend.
 It is recommended women wear loose-fitting clothing covering the arms and legs.
 If in doubt, seek local advice.